You’ve just bought yourself a new WD Elements hard drive for your MacBook Pro. You’ve hooked it up to your MacBook ok.

 2. Shutdown and restart your Mac to see if that clears the problem.

 3. Check your USB cable.
 A bad USB cable can cause your WD Elements drive not to show up.

-4. Make sure you’ve picked show ‘Hard Drive’ and ‘External Drive’ in your finder preferences window.
-(See how in the WD Elements not Showing Up section above)
+4. Make sure you’ve picked show ‘External Disks’ in your Finder Settings or Preferences window.
+(See how in the WD Elements not Showing Up section above).